How Does Redistricting Work?

 The Census and Apportionment

-Every ten years, the US Census Bureau counts the population of people living in the United States and uses the updated population counts to determine which state populations have increased or decreased.
+Every ten years, the US Census Bureau counts the United States population and uses the updated counts to determine which state populations have increased or decreased.

 These new population counts are used to decide the number of representatives that each state in the country receives.
 By federal law, the size of the House of Representatives is set at 435 seats, but the number of elected representatives and their district areas change over time.
 This process is known as apportionment.